-Assassinate: The enemy player picks a unit with the Hero, WIZARD, PRIEST or MONSTER keyword in their army.
+Assassinate: The enemy player picks a unit with the HERO, WIZARD, PRIEST OF MONSTER keyword in their army.
 Slay the unit that they pick.

 Blunt: The enemy player picks a unit with five or more models in their army.
 Slay the unit that they pick.
 Endure: Have at least one model which started the battle on the battlefield still in play at the end of the sixth battle round.